Security-Onion-Solutions/securityonion-docs/snort.rst

 In Security Onion, we compile Snort with `<PF-RING>`__ to allow you to spin up multiple instances to handle more traffic.

+For best performance, Snort should be pinned to specific CPUs.
+In most cases, you’ll want to pin sniffing processes to the same CPU that your sniffing NIC is bound to.
 Starting in ``securityonion-nsmnow-admin-scripts - 20120724-0ubuntu0securityonion226``, we now have the ability to pin Snort processes.
 With this package in place, you can pin Snort processes to specific CPUs by adding a line to the ``/etc/nsm/HOSTNAME-INTERFACE/sensor.conf`` file like:

 ::